Adam Buckley

 My dad was a town planner so he’d often have plans and architectural drawings sitting around in his office for me to look at as a kid.
 Those things sparked my interest from an early age and led me to study architecture and building.

 After high school, I did an advanced diploma in architecture technology.
 We learned how to use CAD but there was also a lot of hand-drawing involved which I really enjoyed and still do.
-At some point after the course was completed, I decided I wanted to be out on-site rather than being in an office so I ended up going to uni and doing a bachelor of building and construction management.
+At some point after the course was completed, I decided I wanted to be out on-site rather than being in an office so I ended up going to uni and doing a Bachelor of Building and Construction Management.

 One of the guys I went to uni with, Julian Petrie, had landed a job with Bellevarde and he put me in touch with them.
 In 2011 I started as a labourer/contract administrator.